 Let’s soak the dried fruit first…

-1 1/2 cup of raisins and 1/4 cup of dried cranberries covered in water, microwaved for 60 seconds, and left on the counter to hydrate for about 30-45 minutes…
+In a large bowl, add 1 1/2 cup of raisins and 1/4 cup of dried cranberries.
+Covered in water and microwave for 60 seconds.
+Set on the counter to hydrate for about 30-45 minutes…

 Now let’s make the sponge…